 Almost all banks in the country along with several other institutions offer Recurring Deposit investment options.
 The interest rates are, thus, highly competitive.
 Depending on the prevalent market trends at the time of account creation, the interest rates may vary anywhere between 5% and 8%.
 The average interest rates, however, hover around 6% to 7% for most banks.

 Apart from the regular RDs that you can invest in to earn interest income and grow your corpus, RDs are also available in other types, suitable for different investors.
-Take a look.

 Carrying the same features as a regular RD, the scheme for senior citizens brings higher interest rates than the regular accounts.
 The interest is compounded quarterly as per the applicable interest rate, thus helping senior citizens withdraw a higher maturity amount and meet their short-term funding needs efficiently in the absence of a regular income.

 RD schemes are one of the best investment options for NRIs (Non-Resident Indians).
-Substantial returns through an investment can generated with a small recurring investment amount per month.
+Substantial returns through investment can be generated with a small recurring investment amount per month.
 As an NRI, one can invest in RDs either through an NRE or NRO RD account.

 Conditions regarding a premature or partial withdrawal of RD are applicable if you initiate withdrawals before the tenure ends.